openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Our classification will take place in Brazil, in an area of the Amazon rainforest undergoing deforestation.

--   We’ll define Forest as an area with over 70% tree cover. ii.
-We’ll define Non-forest as areas with less than 70% tree cover.
+-   We'll define Forest as an area with over 70% tree cover. ii.
+We'll define Non-forest as areas with less than 70% tree cover.
 This will capture urban areas, water, and agricultural fields.

--   For creating your own classifications, here’s some things to keep in mind:
+-   For creating your own classifications, here's some things to keep in mind:

     -   It is important to have definitions for each of the classes.
 A lack of clear definitions of the land cover classes can make the quality of the resulting maps difficult to assess, and challenging for others to use.
 The definitions you come up with now will probably be working definitions that you find you need to modify as you move through the land cover classification process.